Smart Groups and Segments

 Now let's Begin!

-What are Segments and what are smart groups?
+What are Segments and What are Smart Groups?

 Segments are comprised of smart groups.
 You can have as many segments and smart groups as you want.
 In a nutshell, smart groups are groups based on rules.
-All the users who meet the rule will automatically be added to the group and those who dont will be not be added.
+All the users who meet the rule will automatically be added to the group and those who dont will not be added.
 It's as simple as that.

-In the example below you can see the segment is labeled Positions and the Groups are labeled Sales, Hr, and Customer Success.
+In the example below you can see the segment is labeled Positions and the Groups are labeled Sales, HR, and Customer Success.

-When is it useful to use smart groups?
+When is it Useful to Use Smart Groups?

 Smart Groups are always a good idea!
 Especially if you have multiple departments in your organization such as Sales, Customer Support, or HR.
 By Creating smart groups you will be able to divide users into the relevant groups.